ga4gh/vrs/docs/source/terms_and_model.rst

   sequence MUST NOT change the location of "downstream" Alleles.
 * The `members` attribute is required and MUST contain at least one Allele.
+* Haplotypes with one Allele are intended to be distinct entities from the Allele by itself.
+See discussion on :ref:`equivalence`.

 **Sources**